jeffreyalanwang/ITSC_3146_WSL/README.md

 Files in [/cloud-init/](/cloud-init/) configure the initialization of our guest system.

 Files in [/wsl/](/wsl/) are added to the image as configuration for WSL.

+Files in [/X11/](/X11/) contain configuration for GUI applications such as xterm.

 ### Builds and releases
 Locally build images using [/.github/workflows/build.sh](/.github/workflows/build.sh).